line/armeria/gradle/scripts/README.md

 ## Setting a target version with the `java(\\d+)` flag.

-By default, setting the `java` flag compiles a module targeting a minimum java version of 8.
+By default, setting the `java` flag compiles a module targeting minimum java compatibility with java 8.
 However, it is possible that certain modules need to be compiled targeting a higher java version than others.

 Assume that `:moduleA` requires at least java 17 to compile, whereas `:moduleB` requires java 8.